Mensire/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 tests
-. function to print type of an object.
+0. function to print type of an object.
+1. Variable identifier which is the memory address in cpython implementation.